ebensing/blog/_posts/2016-01-24-moving-the-blog.md

 ---
 layout: post
-title: Example content
+title: Moving the Blog
 ---

-# Moving the blog
+In the process of moving my blog over.

-Moving to github pages